-It has been well established that mental health problems increase vulnerability to corona virus, COVID-19, and those contracting the virus are at higher risk of nervous system disorders and mental illness.
+It is well established that mental health problems increase vulnerability to COVID-19.
+Similarly, those contracting the virus are at higher risk of nervous system disorders and mental illness.
 The Mom2B study, led by Prof Alkistis Skalkidou and colleagues, explores the mental health of pregnant women and those who have recently given birth.

 Read their original paper: https://doi.org/10.1101/2020.12.18.20248466